lcn2/dss/README.md

 # History:

-The `dss.sed` file and the  `dss` shell script dates back to 1987 when the author, Landon Curt Noll, won a contest for the smallest (byte length) sed script that could replace consecutive vertical space lines with single line.
+The `dss.sed` file and the `dss` shell script dates back to 1987 when the author, Landon Curt Noll, won a contest by creating the smallest (in byte length) known sed script that could replace consecutive vertical space lines with a single line.

 The `dss.sed` file, the core of dss, has not changed since it was initially proposed part of the content.

-The this code are created back in in 1987 when it was put under SCCS control, then put under RCS control on Sep 22 02:28:33 1999 and was last RCS modified on 2004/01/14 16:56:40.
-The script was put under git control on Tue Feb 14 17:21:07 2023, converting from RCS to git via `rcs-fast-export`.
+This code was created back in in 1987 when it was put under SCCS control, then put under RCS control on Sep 22 02:28:33 1999.
+It was last modified under RCS on 2004/01/14 16:56:40.
+The code was put under git control on Tue Feb 14 17:21:07 2023, converting from RCS to git via the `rcs-fast-export` tool.

 The [dss repo](https://github.com/lcn2/dss) was put under GitHub control on 2023 Feb 16, and converted into a public GitHub repo on 2024 Jul 21.

 # Thank you: